UAE: Tributes pour in for resident who died after playing cricket match in Sharjah

 Residents call for tougher action on reckless riders across communities

 The UAE's cricket community is in shock as they mourn the sudden death of Mandeep Singh, who was hailed as a "fantastic all-rounder" and the "best teammate ever."
-His team members, reeling from what happened on Thursday (June 20) night, find it hard to accept that he is no longer with them.
+His team members find it hard to accept that he is no longer with them and are reeling from what happened on Thursday (June 20) night.

 Speaking to Khaleej Times, Vision Cricket Ground management said that the Sharjah ground was rented for an ongoing tournament and hosted three matches on Thursday.
 The Dubai Super Kings (DSK) played a three-hour T22 match against the Titans from 8.30pm until 11.50pm.